ian7050/ian7050.github.io/README.md

 For this analysis, our client asked us to anwsers the following questions :

--Who are the top 10 YouTubers with the most subscribers?
+1.Who are the top 10 YouTubers with the most subscribers?
--Which 3 channels have uploaded the most videos?
+2.Which 3 channels have uploaded the most videos?
--Which 3 channels have the most views?
+3.Which 3 channels have the most views?
--Which 3 channels have the highest average views per video?
+4.Which 3 channels have the highest average views per video?
--Which 3 channels have the highest views per subscriber ratio?
+5.Which 3 channels have the highest views per subscriber ratio?
--Which 3 channels have the highest subscriber engagement rate per video uploaded?
+6.Which 3 channels have the highest subscriber engagement rate per video uploaded?

 ### 1.Top 10 Youtubers with the most subscribers

  |Position|Channel Name|Total Subscribers (M)|
  |---|---|---|